projectchrono/chrono/doxygen/documentation/tutorials/cosimulation/demo_cosim_hydraulics.md

 You can find a ready-to-use example in src/demos/cosimulation/demo_COSIM_hydraulics.cpp.
 The steps implemented in this program are as follows:

-- Use the 'try...catch' statements around socket communication operations because errors in sockets might throw exceptions
+- Use the 'try...catch' statements around socket communication operations because errors in sockets might throw exceptions.

-- create a Chsystem and populate it with a truss, a moving body, and a revolute joint.
+- Create a Chsystem and populate it with a truss, a moving body, and a revolute joint.

-Now create create a 'dead' linear actuator between two points using a @ref chrono::ChLinkSpring with zero stiffness and damping.
+- Now create create a 'dead' linear actuator between two points using a ChLinkTSDA with zero stiffness and damping.
 This will be used to apply the force between the two bodies as a cylinder with spherical ball ends.

-Create a spring-damper to have some load when moving, and configure the system's solver precision:
+- Create a spring-damper to have some load when moving, and configure the system's solver precision.

-Add a socket framework object (a unique copy to be used through all the program) and a cosimulation interface:
+- Add a socket framework object (a unique copy to be used through all the program) and a cosimulation interface.

-Prepare the two column vectors of data that will be swapped back and forth between Chrono and Simulink:
+- Prepare the two column vectors of data that will be swapped back and forth between Chrono and Simulink:

-- receive one variable from Simulink (the hydraulic cylinder force)
+  - receive one variable from Simulink (the hydraulic cylinder force);
-- send two variables to Simulink (the hydraulic cylinder velocity and displacement)
+  - send two variables to Simulink (the hydraulic cylinder velocity and displacement).

-Wait for client (Simulink) to connect.
-Note that in this implementation Chrono is the server, and Simulink the client.
+- Wait for client (Simulink) to connect.
+Note that in this implementation Chrono is the server and Simulink the client.

-Upon establishing a connection, the simulation is ready to begin.
-Note that 'dt' must be the same with the value entered in the CEcosimulation block
+- Upon establishing a connection, the simulation is ready to begin.
+Note that 'dt' must be the same with the value entered in the CEcosimulation block.

-Finally, provision for exception catching in running into
-any trouble with the socket connection.
+- Finally, provision for exception catching in running into any trouble with the socket connection.

 # Run the cosimulation